Key Takeaways

 Should I wait for a better market to sell my Tennessee home?

-Tennessee's 2026 market shows modest price growth of 2-4% expected, so waiting may not dramatically increase your sale price.
+Tennessee's 2026 market shows only modest price growth, with the median sale price up about 1.3% year over year (Redfin, March 2026) against a soft national backdrop, so waiting may not dramatically increase your sale price.
 Consider your personal timeline and holding costs when deciding:

 - Monthly mortgage payment